hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 ### Why do I have to wrap [`Data`](https://chisel.eecs.berkeley.edu/api/index.html#chisel3.core.Data) in `Wire(...)`?
 ### Why do I have to wrap module instantiations in `Module(...)`?

+TLDR: Limitations of Scala

+Chisel Modules are written by defining a [Scala class](http://docs.scala-lang.org/tutorials/tour/classes.html) and implementing its constructor.
+As elaboration runs, Chisel constructs a hardware AST from these Modules.
+The compiler needs hooks to run before and after the actual construction of the Module object.
+In Scala, superclasses are fully initialized before subclasses, so by extending Module, Chisel has the ability to run some initialization code before the user's Module is constructed.
+However, there is no such hook to run after the Module object is initialized.
+By wrapping Module instantiations in the Module object's apply method (ie. `Module(...)`), Chisel is able to perform post-initialization actions.
+There is a [proposed solution](https://issues.scala-lang.org/browse/SI-4330), so eventually this requirement will be lifted, but for now, wrap those Modules!

 ### Why Chisel?

 Borrowed from [Chisel Introduction](Chisel Introduction)